 For marketers, this level of attention to one single medium is of immense value – that is if they understand how users prefer to spend their time on the platform.
 The favourite WeChat activity remains browsing and posting on WeChat moment.
 84% of users spend time with this feature several times per day.
 This activity is closely followed by sharing information with friends and reading articles on public accounts.

 This behaviour pattern shows that content consumption and social sharing is still one of the key function for this app.
-Creating high quality content should therefore be a key objective for marketers.
+Social media listening should therefore be a key objective for marketers - to ensure that your business effectively manages and protects their online reputation in China.

 With over 10 million official WeChat accounts in 2016, users have a lot of content to choose from.
 To achieve cut-through and engagement, the most important rule of WeChat content creation is to make it useful and high quality.
 Otherwise you are running at risk at losing followers to your service account or people will simply stop opening your subscription account.